19 Sep Using Your Voice to Connect Every Time You Speak

 - Vocal fry: While you may not be familiar with the term “fry” I can guarantee you’ve heard it.
 That harsh voice that sounds like the speaker just woke up or is coming down with a cold.
 It tends to happen at the ends of sentences, when the speaker is starting to run out of breath and/or if they’re not using their exhale to propel their voice forward.
 To avoid this raspy, held-back sound, drink plenty of water, open your mouth a bit wider, project your voice and use shorter sentences.
 The longer the sentence, the more breath you need to support it.
 Avoiding vocal fry will make you sound more energetic and friendly.

 - Mumbling: If you’ve ever been told you mumble or that people can’t understand you, it’s probably because you’re not articulating your words clearly.
-This is something I notice more frequently in clients who speak English as a 2nd or 3rd Many people enter my class with the hopes of reducing their accent.
-This is unnecessary.
-Americans love accents!
-They make people interesting, unique, even a bit mysterious, BUT we must understand every single syllable or we’ll tune you out.
+This is something I notice more frequently in clients who speak English as a 2nd or 3rd.
+Many people enter my class with the hopes of reducing their accent.
+This isn’t necessary!
+Accents make people interesting, unique, even a bit mysterious, BUT the listener must understand every single syllable or they’ll tune you out.
 How can you make sure you are understood?
 Over-pronounce your words.
 Especially those that are multisyllabic (e.g. technology, management, deliverables, operations).
 Even with an accent, if your words are crisp and clear, you will sound intelligent.

 - Talking too fast: As a native New Yorker, this is something I’m always working on.
 I can talk really fast all day long, but I realized although I might not need to slow down for myself, my audience needs me to slow down or they won’t absorb what I’m saying.
 Over the phone, my audience can’t read my lips, they don’t have my gestures to help them understand my content.
 It’s important that I give them time to think.
 Speaking too quickly also gives the impression that the speaker is anxious or nervous.
 It can also come across as snippy or aggressive.
 Make sure you’re talking slowly enough for your audience to take notes on what you’re saying, because most of the time, they are.